dotnet/aspnetcore/docs/BuildFromSource.md

     ```

     However, the build should find any JDK 11 or newer installation on the machine.
+   * Set JAVA_HOME environment variable with the path of java installation directory (Gradle needs this for execution)
 * Chrome - Selenium-based tests require a version of Chrome to be installed.
 Download and install it from <https://www.google.com/chrome>

 ### macOS/Linux